saikiranambati942/loanprocess-rest-service/README.md

 [`test`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/test "API documentation") package:
 --------------------------------------------------------------------------------------------------------------------

-`test` package contains the test cases covered for all the application code functionalities
+`test` package contains the unit test cases covered for all the application code functionalities

 [`vendor`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/vendor "API documentation") package:
 ------------------------------------------------------------------------------------------------------------------------

-The `vendor` folder contains the application dependencies.
-All the packages needed to support builds and tests of application are included in this folder
+`vendor` folder contains application dependencies, which includes all the packages needed to support builds and tests of application

 ## How to Run and Test?
-After cloning the repository (https://github.com/saikiranambati942/loanprocess-rest-service.git),  run the below command from the root directory
+After cloning the repository (https://github.com/saikiranambati942/loanprocess-rest-service.git), run the below command from the root directory to start the http server on localhost:8080

 ```
 go run cmd/loanapiserver/loanapiserver.go
 ```

-This will start the http server on localhost on port 8080.

-To initiate the loan, trigger the "/loaninitiate" endpoint with the below data:
+To initiate the loan, trigger the "/loaninitiate" endpoint with the below request format:
 ```
 {
   "loanamount": float64,